krisbogaerts/krisbogaerts.github.io/_posts/2024-01-14-Nignx-Proxy-Manager-0pen-appsec-Automatic-web-application-security-using-machine-learning.md

 ## Problems

-1. Deploy failures when using "network_mode: service" Changed to docker networks

-2. Open-appsec on Docker HTTP Transaction handler has status "ready" and not "Running" Make sure to define the 'ipc: host' or make it shareble as in the example above https://docs.openappsec.io/troubleshooting/troubleshooting-guides/open-appsec-on-docker-http-tranasction-handler-is-set-to-ready
+1. Open-appsec on Docker HTTP Transaction handler has status "ready" and not "Running" Make sure to define the 'ipc: host' or make it shareble as in the example above https://docs.openappsec.io/troubleshooting/troubleshooting-guides/open-appsec-on-docker-http-tranasction-handler-is-set-to-ready